Skip To Main Content

 Time commitment

-The time commitment aligns with a typical AP class.
+The time commitment is similar to that of a typical AP class.
 Expect about an hour of homework each class day, including reading, completing labs or projects, and studying.

 Enrolling